iann0036/tf-cfn-provider/docs/providers/oci/CoreVnicAttachment.md

 `VlanTag` - The Oracle-assigned VLAN tag of the attached VNIC.
 Available after the attachment process is complete.
 Example: `0`.

-`InstanceId` - The OCID of the instance.

-`State` - The current state of the VNIC attachment.

 `VnicId` - The OCID of the VNIC.
 Available after the attachment process is complete.

-`NicIndex` - Which physical network interface card (NIC) the VNIC uses.
-Certain bare metal instance shapes have two active physical NICs (0 and 1).
-If you add a secondary VNIC to one of these instances, you can specify which NIC the VNIC will use.
-For more information, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).

-`Id` - The OCID of the VNIC attachment.

 ## See Also